rust-lang/reference/src/introduction.md

 This book is the primary reference for the Rust programming language.

 > [!NOTE]
-> For known bugs in and omissions of this book, see our [GitHub issues].
+> For known bugs and omissions in this book, see our [GitHub issues].
 If you see a case where the compiler behavior and the text here do not agree, file an issue so we can think about which is correct.

 ## Rust releases